httptoolkit/httptoolkit-website/src/posts/http-search-method.md

 Fortunately, HTTP is a living and evolving standard, so we can fix this.

-## Enter HTTP SEARCH
+## Enter HTTP QUERY

-[HTTP SEARCH](https://datatracker.ietf.org/doc/draft-ietf-httpbis-safe-method-w-body/?include_text=1) is a proposed new HTTP method that's intended to solve this problem.
+[HTTP QUERY](https://datatracker.ietf.org/doc/draft-ietf-httpbis-safe-method-w-body/?include_text=1) is a proposed new HTTP method that's intended to solve this problem.

-A SEARCH request is a request that's safe (does not change the target resource) that can include a body.
+A QUERY request is a request that's safe (does not change the target resource) that can include a body.

-This helps because with SEARCH we can implement the above: we can send complex data queries clearly, without either encoding them in a URL or using a POST request.
+This helps because with QUERY we can implement the above: we can send complex data queries clearly, without either encoding them in a URL or using a POST request.

 **Note that this is still only a draft standard**.
-The details will probably change, and even the name isn't 100% fixed yet (the draft is officially named "safe method with body", rather than referencing SEARCH, to make that easy to change).
+The details will probably change, and even the name isn't 100% fixed yet (the draft is officially named "safe method with body", rather than referencing QUERY, to make that easy to change).

 Take all this with a grain of salt, but as of March 2021 it's now an officially adopted IETF HTTP _draft_ specification, so it is on an official path towards eventual standardization, if all goes well.

-A raw HTTP/1.1 request using SEARCH, as specified today, might look something like this:
+A raw HTTP/1.1 request using QUERY, as specified today, might look something like this:

 ```
-SEARCH /customers HTTP/1.1
+QUERY /customers HTTP/1.1
 Host: example.com
 Content-Type: application/sql